 Let not the fruits of action be your motive, nor let your attachment be to inaction.

-If we look at the meaning of the whole sloka and break it into parts, you might be able to understand it better.
+If we look at the meaning of the whole Karmanye Vadhikaraste Ma Phaleshu Kadachana sloka and break it into parts, you might be able to understand it better.

 First Line-First Part:

-- कर्मण्य/Karmanya in the literal senses meaning “In the work”
+- कर्मण्य/Karmanya in the literal sense meaning “In the work”

 - एव/Eva means only